Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ## Overview

-ArcBox for DataOps is a special "flavor" of ArcBox that is intended for users who want to experience Azure Arc-enabled SQL Managed Instance capabilities in a sandbox environment.
+ArcBox for DataOps is a special "flavor" of ArcBox that's intended for users who want to experience Azure Arc-enabled SQL Managed Instance capabilities in a sandbox environment.

 ![Screenshot showing ArcBox architecture diagram](./arch_dataops.png)